emukidid/cleanrip/README.md

 Create 1:1 backups of your GC/Wii discs for archival purposes without any requirements for custom IOS (cIOS).
 Supports USB 2.0 / NTFS / FAT32 & Front SD.

 # Support
-If you have any questions about CleanRip?, please make a thread over at http://www.gc-forever.com/
+If you have any questions about CleanRip, please make a thread over at http://www.gc-forever.com/

 # Features
 * FAT/NTFS (libntfs-2012-1-15(r13))